ship123456/Weather-App/INSTALLATION_GUIDE.md

 Verify your internet connection, confirm that Node.js is installed correctly, and run the command again.

+### Can I use a different code editor?

+Yes.
+Although Visual Studio Code is recommended, any modern code editor can be used.

 ### Which command starts the application?

 Use: